rafaeloj/LetsFed/TCC_Relatorio.md

 ### 5.2 Convergence Analysis: A Multi-Metric Perspective

 Convergence analysis in federated learning extends beyond simple accuracy tracking.
 In heterogeneous environments, a strategy that converges quickly on aggregate metrics may simultaneously diverge on minority classes or create unfair outcomes for specific clients.
-Our analysis employs a **four-dimensional metric space** (Accuracy, F1-Score, Loss, AUC) to capture these nuances.
+Our analysis employs a **four-dimensional classification metric space** (Accuracy, F1-Score, Loss, AUC) to capture these nuances, besides two fairness metrics (Coefficient of Variation and Ginni Coefficient).

 #### 5.2.1 Temporal Dynamics of Learning